substrate-developer-hub/substrate-how-to-guides/docs/07-Tutorials/01-Kitties/overview.md

 ## Overview

-Welcome to the Substrate Kitties workshop.
-This 5 part series workshop will teach you everything you need to know to build a blockchain designed to handle the creation and ownership management of Substrate Kitties.
+Welcome to the Substrate Kitties tutorial.
+This 5 part tutorial series will teach you everything you need to know to build a blockchain designed to handle the creation and ownership management of Substrate Kitties.
 Before jumping into the next section, let's have a look at what we'll be doing.

 :::note
-You may find it useful to come back to this page as you progress through this workshop &mdash; just to keep track of the bigger picture.
+You may find it useful to come back to this page as you progress through each part &mdash; just to keep track of the bigger picture.
 :::
 ### What we're building
 In this tutorial, we'll intentionally keep things simple so that you can decide on how you'd like to improve your Substrate Kitties chain.
-For the purposes of this workshop, Kitties really can only do the following things:
+For the purposes of what we're building, Kitties really can only do the following things:

-:smiley_cat: be created either by some original source or by being bred using existing Kitties.
+:smiley_cat: Be created either by some original source or by being bred using existing Kitties.

-:smirk_cat: be sold at a price set by their owner
+:smirk_cat: Be sold at a price set by their owner.

-:pouting_cat: be transferred from one owner to another
+:pouting_cat: Be transferred from one owner to another.

 ---
 Bringing things down to a more granular level, this translates to the following application design: